kech-app/ashx/README.md

 ## Project Roadmap
 - 2024: Build early products 2024 - Bootstrapping (Me and whoever is interested)
-- 2025: Get absorbed by ash project - Delegate implementation and ownership to ash authors
+- 2025: Get absorbed by ash project - Delegate implementation and ownership to ash core team
-- 2025: Support AshX integration in commercial projects - Monetization
+- 2025: Support AshX integration in a commercial project - Monetization.
+(This is my real focus)
 - 2026: Design by comity - Stabilisation and sustainability